We have created a strategy that will keep water flowing to NFBWA while reducing groundwater usage by 60% to prevent subsidence.

 Luce Bayou Interbasin Transfer Project

 The Luce Bayou Interbasin Transfer Project "LBIBTP" is a $351 million dollar system that will transfer 500 million gallons of water per day from the Trinity River all the way to Lake Houston.
 The water will travel through the Capers Ridge Pump Station, 24 miles of constructed canals, and through two side-by-side 96-inch diameter water lines to reach its destination.
-The LBIBTP is scheduled for completion in 2021.
+The LBIBTP construction was completed in 2021.

 Northeast Water Purification Plant Expansion

 The Northeast Water Purification Plant "NEWPP" is a $1.9 billion dollar surface water treatment plant expansion that will increase the treatment capacity from the current 80 million gallons a day to 400 million gallons a day.
 The expansion project is led by a partnership of the regional water authorities and the City of Houston and is the largest design-build project of its kind in the United States.
 The project will have an Intake Pump Station located in Lake Houston that will pump water from Lake Houston through side-by-side 108-inch water lines.
 The NEWPP is scheduled for completion in 2024.